 “A friend who was advising me was pregnant too, but she went to a quack doctor.
 They used needles on her – the ones they use to make sweaters.
 She died from the needles.”

-As well as offering safe terminations, our teams in Africa provide life-saving medical care for those suffering complications from unsafe procedures.
+As well as offering safe terminations where we are legally able to do so, our teams in Africa provide life-saving medical care for those suffering complications from unsafe procedures.
 And by opening up access to contraception, we’re reducing the need for many women to have to resort to an unsafe abortion in the first place.